ramyanagarajan22/juno-pm/01-prompting/lovable-prototype.md

 ## What it demonstrates

-Proves an embedded AI registration copilot can guide an attendee from session inquiry to lead capture (First Name, Last Name, Email, Company) and one-click agenda booking directly on an event registration landing page.
+Proves an embedded AI registration/agenda builder copilot can guide a prospective attendee to register for an upcoming event seamlessly and add the favorite sessions to their agenda directly on an event registration landing page and be prepared for the upcoming event.

 ## Debrief